-Ken serves the Foundation as the Director of Donor Development.
+Ken serves the Foundation as the Vice President of Donor Development.
 He is focused on building the philanthropic assets that the Foundation manages to better serve our community.
 His team works with existing donors, prospective donors, and other partners to help them support causes they care about.

 Ken brings nearly 30 years of experience in non-profit fundraising, higher education, branding, marketing, and general management.
 In 2011, Ken was named Vice President, Development for Make-A-Wish Eastern North Carolina and oversaw the creation and implementation of a fully integrated development program, which included 49 counties from the Triangle area to the coast.
 Prior to that, he served Duke Children’s Hospital as Executive Director of Planning and Development for more than 10 years.
 Ken also earned his CFRE in 2009, certifying his long-standing commitment to uphold the highest standards of ethics, professional performance and service to donors, as well as the philanthropic sector.